x157/x157.github.io/UE5/CommonUI/index.md

 This event is provided by Common UI, along with its companion `OnDeactivated`.

-These are the events to use to do things like change widget focus based on widgets being made visible or invisible during game play.
+These are the events where you should do things like change widget focus based on widgets being made visible or invisible during game play.

-Widgets are not deleted, they're often reused, and `OnActivated` and `OnDeactivated` are called often.
+Widgets are not deleted, they're often reused. `OnActivated` and `OnDeactivated` are called often.

 ### `CommonActivatableWidget` Event: `GetDesiredFocusTarget`